Follow one request through the lock.

 Seal it in the same ledger

-The tool call and a hash of its arguments are chained into the same tamper-evident ledger as your model calls: one record, one verify-chain, prompts and tools alike.
+The tool call and a hash of its arguments chain into the same tamper-evident ledger.

 Built to stay out of the request's way.